Teriks/pake/docs/source/multitasking.rst

 Output (Task IO) Synchronization
 --------------------------------

-If you are using :py:meth:`pake.Pake.multitask` to add parallelism to the inside of a task, you are in charge of synchronizing output to the task IO queue.
+If you are using :py:meth:`pake.Pake.multitask` to add concurrency to the inside of a task, you are in charge of synchronizing output to the task IO queue.